Star Trek fan productions: Star Trek: Odyssey (2007-2011)

 A spin-off from the Hidden Frontier team with its first episode "Illiad" launched in September 2007.
 It is the story of the USS Odyssey, a Federation ship which has become trapped in the distant Andromeda Galaxy.
 With Odyssey's captain and first officer dead, along with most of the command staff, Lt.
 Commander Ro Nevin is forced to take command in order to get the remaining crew home.

 Starship Farragut (2007-2016)

 Launched in July 2005, this series takes place during the original-series era, and tells the story of the crew of the USS Farragut (NCC-1647), sister ship of the Enterprise.
 Farragut stars John Broughton as Captain John Carter, Michael Bednar as Commander Robert Tacket, and Holly Bednar as Chief Engineer Michelle Smithfield with an ensemble cast.
-The premise is simply put, "New Ship, New Crew, New Adventures".
+The premise is simply put, "New Ship, New Crew, New Adventures."
 The episodes "For Want of a Nail" and "A Rock and a Hard Place" won the award for Best Fan Film at the Wrath of Con Film Festival in Panama City, Florida in 2008 and 2009 respectively.
 As of April 2020 seven episodes had been released.
-The eighth and series finale "Homecoming" was in post-production with an anticipated release in 2021.
+The eighth and series finale "Homecoming" was released in 2021.
+In 2022, production on a follow-up project entitled Farragut Forward began production in conjunction with Kaotica Studios, moving the storyline forward into the "Movie Era," putting members of the crew aboard the Miranda-class (similar to the USS Reliant seen in Star Trek II: The Wrath of Khan) USS Farragut (NCC-1941).